just-buildsystem/justbuild/doc/concepts/target-cache.md

 Therefore, in our serialisation, we add an entry for every subexpression and separately add a list of which subexpressions are artifacts, nodes, or results.
-During deserialisation, we use this subexpression structure to deserialize every subexpression only one.
+During deserialisation, we use this subexpression structure to deserialize every subexpression only once.

 Sharding of target cache
 ------------------------